Robin Allen QC

 He was called to the Bar of Northern Ireland in 2009.

-In the Autumn of 2018 he gave the prestigious Hamlyn Lectures, and these will be published by Cambridge University Press in 2019.
+In the autumn of 2018 he gave the prestigious Hamlyn Lectures, published by Cambridge University Press in 2020.

 Times Lawyer of the Week - 3rd November 2016

 Short-listed Legal 500 - Employment Silk 2015